Michaël Amoros, Operational Director of Accastillage Diffusion - Intermer since December 2019, answers questions from BoatIndustry.

-- On the one hand to give visibility to the brand and our stores through network animation and coverage of the field, drawing on my experience in the field.
+- On the one hand, to give visibility to the brand and our stores through network animation and field coverage, drawing on my experience in the field.

 - Continue to adapt our rather traditional business to new consumers and new consumption patterns as we have done with Click&Collect for the past 5 years.
-It is necessary to take the digital turn by accompanying the network.
+We must take the digital turn by accompanying the network.
 This is the "phygital".
 The physical goes with the digital.